DenisCodeB/To-do-list/README.md

 # To-do-list
 This is just pet project.
 It's simple to-do list with saving all your data in local storage.
-Responsive design is forte of this project.
+Adaptive design is forte of this project.
 # Technology stack
 1. HTML5
 2. CSS3